-In this activity, you are given the network address of 192.168.100.0/24 to subnet and provide the IP addressing for the Packet Tracer network.
-Each LAN in the network requires at least 25 addresses for end devices, the switch and the router.
+In this activity, you are given the network address of 192.168.100.0/24 to subnet and provide the IP addressing for the network shown in the topology.
+Each LAN in the network requires enough space for, at least, 25 addresses for end devices, the switch and the router.
 The connection between R1 to R2 will require an IP address for each end of the link.